Mumberthrax/llama-derp-web-interface/README.md

 ## Demo / GitHub Pages

-You can deploy this project as a static site (e.g., GitHub Pages). **However, to function, it requires a running LLM backend server (like llama.cpp) accessible via HTTP from the browser.**
+You can deploy this project as a static site (e.g., GitHub Pages). **However, to function, it requires a running LLM backend server (like llama.cpp) accessible via HTTPS from the browser.**

 - Place all files in a GitHub repository.
 - Enable GitHub Pages ("Deploy from branch" or `docs/` folder).